ayoisaiah/stellar-photos/README.md

 - Search Unsplash's library of over 1 million hi-res photos and save your favourites.
 - View basic photo information such as ISO, Camera Model, Shutter Speed e.t.c.
 - Load images from any of favourite Unsplash collections (must be a public collection).
-- View current weather information for your location.
 - See the images from the last 10 tabs you've opened.
 Update the current background image to any one of them as you please.

 ## Screenshots